TomasBoda/library-management-system/docs/documentation.md

     }
 }
 ```

-It also implements the `ask` method by printing the current breadcrumbs, message and available options (child states).
+It also implements the `ask` method by printing the current breadcrumbs, message and available child states.
 ```java
 public abstract class OptionState extends State {